Against Method: Discovery/justification distinction

-Herbert Feigl criticizes Feyerabend’s earlier work, including the paper edition of Against Method, for conflating the distinction between the context of discovery and the context of justification.
+Herbert Feigl criticizes Feyerabend's earlier work, including the paper edition of Against Method, for conflating the distinction between the context of discovery and the context of justification.
 According to this distinction, formulated by Hans Reichenbach and Karl Popper, there is no logic about how scientists develop scientific theories but there should be a logic of confirming or disconfirming scientific theories.
-Once this distinction is accepted, then Feyerabend’s claim that ‘anything goes’ would be a truism and would not run against logical empiricism.
-Feyerabend’s response in Against Method is to reject the validity of the discovery/justification distinction.
-He argues that while the distinction can be maintained abstractly, it does not find a “point of attack” in scientific practice.
-This is because the two contexts are not separated in different phases of scientific research, but are always comingled.
-Discounting evidence, for example, is often necessary for discovery is disbarred for the sake of justification.
+Once this distinction is accepted, then Feyerabend's claim that 'anything goes' would be a truism and would not run against logical empiricism.
+Feyerabend's response in Against Method is to reject the validity of the discovery/justification distinction.
+He argues that while the distinction can be maintained abstractly, it does not find a "point of attack" in scientific practice.
+This is because the two contexts are not separated in different phases of scientific research but are always comingled.
+Discounting evidence, for example is often necessary for scientific discovery but is rejected when seeking justification.
 Justifying scientific theories has implications for what research is conducted and, therefore, questions about what is justified also affects the paths open to discovery.